yuvalmGS/gigaspaces-wiki-jekyll/xap97net/template-matching.markdown

 {% endhighlight %}

 We've indicated that `-1` should be treated as `null` when performing template matching, and initialized age to `-1` so users of Person class need not set it explicitly whenever they use it.
-For more information refer to [Object Metadata].
+For more information refer to depanlinkObject Metadatatengahlink./object-metadata.htmlbelakanglink.

 {% infosign %} Properties of primitive types are implicitly boxed when stored in the space and unboxed when reconstructed to a POCO.